PerthAerospaceStudentTeam/Functional_Flight_Storage/README.md

 Primary/Secondary Storage for PAST Cubesat

 # Project Structure
- - All supporting documentation can be found in `support documents`
+ - All supporting documentation can be found in `support-documents`